RU EN

 Unique features

 HSK is the state exam in Chinese.
 Its results are needed both for admission and for work.
-An HSK certificate is a huge advantage for you on the job market, especially if you plan to stay in Asia.
+An HSK certificate is a huge advantage on the job market, especially if you plan to stay in Asia.

 What is important for citizens of Kyrgyzstan